-Teal Hickey, Secretary/BoD member
+Teal Hickey, Vice President/BoD member

 Her curiosity and focus turned to the German Shepherd breed at a very young age.
 While she dreamed of having a shepherd, her parents were quite content with smaller breeds (dog lovers as well), explaining that she could “bring home whatever type of dog she wanted when she got her own house”.
 Throughout the years, she embarked on a trail of comprehensive research of the breed, mesmerized by the looks, intelligence and loyalty; setting her sights on that day when she had her own house and her own GSD.